Your Guide to Payments Terminology

-Transactions that can be used to transfer funds between two people using their individual bank accounts or credit cards through a mobile or online app.
+Transactions used to transfer funds between two people using their individual bank accounts or credit cards through a mobile or online app.
 P2P payments can get used for splitting a bill between friends, paying your rent, or you can add peer-to-peer apps like Bizum as a payment method for your Shopify store.

 Point of Sale Terminal (POS)

 A credit card processing machine at a brick and mortar location that reads EMV chips in credit cards and sends it through the payment processor.

 A unique number generated as an identifier for a customer’s primary account.
 PAN is found on credit cards, debit cards, and other cards like gift cards that store value.

 The second Payment Services Directive (PSD2) is part of a global shift in bank regulation.
 It brings attention to innovation, market competition, and security.
 PSD2 benefits digital payments due to the elimination of surcharges on payments made by customers in the European Union.

 Money that a merchant refunds to a customer if they are not happy with the goods or services they purchased.

 Visit the knowledge center here for more information about charges and refunds.